Doc077/melonly-php/README.md

 ## Documentation

 *COMING SOON*: If you want to dig deeper and learn some advanced Melonly features, you may visit the official [documentation](https://melonly.dev/docs).

+## Contributing

+Melonly is an Open Source framework.
+If You want to make Melonly even better, we appreciate it.
+You can clone the repository and commit changes on created branch.
+Then open a new [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) and we'll merge them if it would be something valuable and error-free without any security vulnerabilities.

+We also encourage you to opening Issues and discussions on the repository.

 ## License